Parry-97/multi-step-form/README.md

-:warning: this is still a work-in-progress README.md and so is the current solution
+:warning: this is still a work-in-progress README.md but the solution is fully functional

 # Frontend Mentor - Multi-step form solution